joeroaden/4-card-golf/README.md

 Each King scores zero points.
 The player who has the lowest cumulative score after nine deals wins._

-- [x] _This project's GitHub repo can be found at the following link_ [GitHub Pages](https://github.com/joeroaden/4-card-golf).
+- [x] _This project's GitHub repo can be found at the following link_ [GitHub](https://github.com/joeroaden/4-card-golf).

 ## Setup/Installation Requirements

 - _To properly view this project, please see the steps below on cloning from GitHub_

-1. Locate this projects GitHub Repository via [GitHub Pages](https://github.com/joeroaden/4-card-golf).
+1. Locate this projects GitHub Repository via [GitHub](https://github.com/joeroaden/4-card-golf).

 2. Within the terminal, navigate to the directory where you want to clone and save this project (Typically Desktop, but just be sure you do not clone into another project's directory)